 7-8pm dinner: Salad (leaves, onions, tomatoes, cucumbers is our dinner standard sometimes I add radishes and/or beets) another protein just like lunch and a serving of carb such as baked potatoes OR sweet potatoes OR quinoa OR brown rice (I really do white mostly but have been avoiding it for the purposes of this diet!!)

-PS: This is not his diet, it’s the foods I normally eat on my everyday.
+PS: This is not his diet, it’s the foods I normally eat everyday.
 Obviously varies but it looks like this most of the week.
 If you choose to work with a coach, he’ll give you specific foods and quantities to eat.

-I’m sorry this post was super long guys, I wanted to make sure I covered everything.
+I’m sorry this fitness plan post was super long guys, I wanted to make sure I covered everything.
 But if I missed something please feel free to leave me comment or suggestions of what, if anything you would like to see next.